Metaswitch/clearwater-readthedocs/docs/Running_the_live_tests.md

 * You've [installed Clearwater](Installation_Instructions.md)
 * You have an Ubuntu Linux machine available to drive the tests
- - If you installed through the automated install process, the chef-workstation is a perfectly good choice for this task
+ - If you installed through the automated install process, the chef workstation is a perfectly good choice for this task

 ## Installing dependencies